Search The Archive

 Pilot Officer Henry Denys Beames was born in Prince Rupert, British Columbia, on September 9, 1921, to parents Rev. William Stanley and Gertrude Elizabeth Beames (née Brown).
 Henry had one older brother, Thomas Bernard Axford, and one younger brother, Hugh William, as well as two younger sisters, Katherine Mary Elisabeth and Caroline Helen.

 At the beginning of World War II Beames served in the fall of 1940 with the 5th Coastal Brigade, Nanaimo, B.C., before enlisting for active service with the Royal Canadian Air Force on May 2, 1941, in Vancouver, B.C.
-He spent the remainder of 1941 training in Canada before shipping overseas in January of 1942 to complete his pilot training with the British Royal Air Force.
+He spent the remainder of 1941 training in Canada before shipping overseas in January 1942 to complete his pilot training with the British Royal Air Force.

 While serving in England, Beames married Brenda Harvey on October 9, 1942.
 Their son Michael Denys Beames was born June 22, 1943.